geeknozy/labwc-dotfiles/README.md

 # labwc-dotfiles
-wlroots-based window-stacking compositor for Wayland
+this repository contains the configuration files (.files) for labwc which is a wlroots-based window-stacking compositor for Wayland

 packages <br>
 ```